 In order to receive a student visa, you must show you have the financial means to study in Australia, including your travel expenses, tuition fees and living costs.
 If family are travelling with you, you will also need to provide evidence of additional funds to cover their costs as well.

 Visit the Department of Home Affairs website for more information.

 Students with families

 The school-aged children of many international students enrolled at the University of Tasmania are required to pay tuition fees to attend a Tasmanian Government School.

-Some exemptions apply, including for the children of Australia Awards scholarship holders or students enrolled in postgraduate research degrees such as PhDs.
+Some exemptions apply, including for the children of Australia Awards scholarship holders.

 The Tasmania Department of Education can provide full details.